evenmillz/evenmillz/README.md

 ## 🎓 Foundation & Evolution

 **Self-Directed Mastery**
-The Tech Academy provided structure, but the real learning happened in the spaces between—building solo projects, designing personal frameworks, and shipping systems that work.
+The Tech Academy provided structure, but the real learning happened in the spaces between.
+From building solo projects, to designing personal frameworks, and shipping systems that work, it has been an extremely empowering and fascinating adventure.

 **Rebuilt from Fundamentals**
-Neuro-wise.
-Spiritually.
-Professionally.
-I approached learning with the intensity it deserved, mastered core concepts, and built outward from solid foundations.
+Neuro-wise, spiritually, and professionally, I approached learning with the intensity it deserved, mastered core concepts, and built outward from solid foundations.

 **Continuous Evolution**
 Every project teaches.
 Every system evolves.
 I nurture systems that grow, adapt, and serve their intended purpose with increasing sophistication.